 Upload your documents

-Get approved and certified, proceed to get your money
+Get approved and certified, then proceed to get your money

-The application is done online, the amount of time it takes for each application varies as your loan is sent to your school for certification/validation.
-Ascent Funding, LLC recommends reaching out to your school to find out how long their certification process takes as each school's certification process may vary.
+The application is done online and the amount of time it takes for each application varies as your loan is sent to your school for certification/validation.
+Ascent student loans recommend reaching out to your school to find out how long their certification process takes as each school's certification process may vary.

 Features of Ascent

-The following are the features of Ascent which helps them to function differently and offer benefits which help put the students first:
+The following are the features of Ascent which help the borrowers

-Non co-signed loan option – you have an option be eligible for a loan without any credit history and if you do choose to take a loan with a co-signer you can apply for a co-signer release after 24 consecutive on-time payments.
+Non-Co-signed Loan option – You have an option to be eligible for a loan without any credit history and if you do choose to take a loan with a co-signer you can apply for a co-signer release after 24 consecutive on-time payments.
+(Learn more)

 Benefits that put you first – Ascent will take the initiative to cover up to 100% of your costs of attendance.
-Plus, you can get 1% cashback at graduation, and a discount if you set up automatic payment
+Plus, you can get 1% Cash Back Reward upon graduation, and a 0.25% discount if you set up automatic payments.

 If you have a co-signer then this is the best loan offered to students.
 Why do students need a co-signer?
 The answer is simply because their credit history is not up to the mark or they don’t have a good credit history at all.